 SaaS Interviews with CEOs, Startups, Founders

 Are you looking for a daily SaaS podcast?
 Nathan Latka is the host of Interviews with CEOs, Startups, Founders.
-He boasts more than 11 million podcast downloads across the near-2,000 episodes that he has recorded.
+He boasts more than 11 million podcast downloads across the nearly 2,000 episodes that he has recorded.
 Each day is a new interview with a SaaS entrepreneur or leader to discuss how they got there and what their primary concerns are.
 These podcasts are typically posted in the morning and run 15 minutes and up.

 The SaaS Venture